CAM-E-L/DataAnalysis/README.md

-# Welcome to the **Data Collection Tool**!
+# Welcome to the **Data Analysis Tool**!

 The **Cognitive-Affective Maps _Extended Logic_** software package provides an open-source solution to analyze Cognitive-Affective Map (CAM) data.

 ## Getting Started

-For recommendations and workflow guidance on using the Data Collection Tool, please refer to the [online documentation](https://camtools-documentation.readthedocs.io/en/master/Data%20Analysis%20Tool/).
+For recommendations and workflow guidance on using the Data Analysis Tool, please refer to the [online documentation](https://camtools-documentation.readthedocs.io/en/master/Data%20Analysis%20Tool/).

 ## Need Help?